Robustness to incorrect system models in stochastic control

-Further related studies include \cite{Dean18} which studies the optimal control of systems with unknown dynamics for a Linear Quadratic Regulator setup and propose an algorithm to learn the system from observed data with quantitative convergence bounds. \cite{ugrinovskii1998robust} considers stochastic uncertainties while \cite{savkin1996robust} considers deterministic structured uncertainties in robust control; some connections of these with our paper can be seen in the examples presented in Section \ref{ornek1}.
+Further related studies include \cite{Dean18} which studies the optimal control of systems with unknown dynamics for a Linear Quadratic Regulator setup and proposes an algorithm to learn the system from observed data with quantitative convergence bounds. \cite{ugrinovskii1998robust} considers stochastic uncertainties while \cite{savkin1996robust} considers deterministic structured uncertainties in robust control; some connections of these with our paper can be seen in the examples presented in Section \ref{ornek1}.